Witt groups of Grassmann varieties: Introduction

 Let us now comment on the organization of the paper.
 Sections~\ref{Grass_sec} and~\ref{Young_sec} contain preparatory material on Grassmann varieties, desingularizations of Schubert varieties and even Young diagrams.

+Section~\ref{tot-form_sec} formalizes the use of total Witt groups, since the group $\Wcoh^*(X,L)$ does not truly depend only on the class $[L]\in\Pic(X)/2$ but really on the representative~$L$ in this class.
+This is an old problem, rooting back to Knebusch~\cite{Knebusch77b}, to which we proposed a solution in~\cite{Balmer11}.
+We recall this formalism in Section~\ref{tot-form_sec} with emphasis on the case of Grassmannians.
+Until then, this Introduction should therefore be read \textsl{cum grano salis}.

 Our generators of $\Wtot\big(\Grass_X(d,n)\big)$ are defined in Section~\ref{gen-Witt_sec} as push-forwards of the unit forms of certain desingularized Schubert varieties.
-The reader should keep in mind that pushing the unit form is not always possible, due to the presence of line bundles in the definition of the push-forward.
-Indeed, for a proper morphism $f:X \to Y$ of equidimension $\dim(f)$, between regular noetherian schemes (think $\dim f=\dim X-\dim Y$), the push-forward along~$f$ is defined between the following Witt groups:
+The reader should observe that pushing the unit form is not always possible, due to the presence of line bundles in the definition of the push-forward.
+Indeed, for a proper morphism $f:\bar Y \to Y$ of constant relative dimension $\dim(f)$, between regular noetherian schemes $\bar Y$ and $Y$ (think $\dim f=\dim \bar Y-\dim Y$), the push-forward along~$f$ is defined between the following Witt groups\,:

-where the line bundle $\can_f$ is the so-called \emph{relative line bundle}.
-So, when $\cO_X$ is not (up to squares) of the form $\can_{f} \otimes f^*L$ for some line bundle $L$ over~$Y$, one {\it cannot} push-forward the unit form of~$X$, which lives in~$\Wcoh^0(X,\cO_X)$.
+where the special line bundle $\can_f$ on the left is the \emph{relative line bundle}.
+So, if unfortunately $\cO_{\bar Y}$ is not (up to squares) of the form $\can_{f} \otimes f^*L$ for any line bundle $L$ over~$Y$, then one simply \emph{cannot} push-forward the unit form of~$\bar Y$, which lives in~$\Wcoh^0(\bar Y,\cO_{\bar Y})$.
 This is why we start Section~\ref{gen-Witt_sec} by discussing the ``parity'' of the relevant canonical bundles~$\can_{f}$.
 Although somewhat heavy, these computations are elementary and are all based on a repeated application of the computation of the relative canonical bundle of a Grassmann bundle (Prop.\,\ref{rel-can-Grass_prop}).
 The condition for a Young diagram to be even implies the existence of such a push-forward for the unit of the desingularized Schubert cell into the Grassmannian.
-In fact, we could push-forward the unit forms for more Schubert cells but these additional generators would be redundant.
+Actually, we could push-forward the unit form for more Schubert cells but these additional generators would be redundant.
 The even Young diagrams are chosen so that the corresponding forms are also linearly independent.